-The quarterly report on Form 10-Q of Nathan's Famous, Inc. for the period ended September 25, 2011 fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and
+The quarterly report on Form 10-Q of Nathan's Famous, Inc. for the period ended December 25, 2011 as filed with the Securities and Exchange Commission on the date hereof (the "Report") fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and

-The information contained in such report fairly presents, in all material respects, the financial condition and results of operations of Nathan's Famous, Inc.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Nathan's Famous, Inc.

+/s/ Eric Gatoff

+Eric Gatoff

-/s/ Eric Gatoff Eric Gatoff Chief Executive Officer
+Chief Executive Officer

-Date: November 4, 2011

 (Principal Executive Officer)

+Date: February 3, 2012

-A signed original of this written statement required by Section 906 has been provided to Nathan's Famous, Inc. and will be retained by Nathan's Famous, Inc. and furnished to the Securities and Exchange Commission or its staff
+A signed original of this written statement required by Section 906 has been provided to Nathan's Famous, Inc. and will be retained by Nathan's Famous, Inc. and furnished to the Securities and Exchange Commission or its staff upon request.

-CERTIFICATION PURSUANT TO

-18 U.S.C.
-SECTION 1350

-AS ADOPTED PURSUANT TO

-SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO 18 U.S.C.
+SECTION 1350 AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002